November 5, 2023

 Table of Contents

 The GPS framework is not a rigid system.
 It is a compass - a way to maintain clarity and direction when life gets noisy.
+Research from the American Psychological Association shows that specific, challenging goals consistently produce higher performance than vague intentions.
+GPS builds on that foundation with a practical three-step loop.

 flowchart TD